toonnix-github/DanHarem/README.md

 Styles are written using [Sass](https://sass-lang.com/).
 Source files live in `src/scss` and are compiled to `public/style.css`.

-To build the CSS once:
+The production build automatically compiles these styles, but you can run the task manually:

 ```bash
 npm run build-css